thin-edge/thin-edge.io/docs/src/references/synchronize-daemons.md

 3. Some of the daemons are dependent on the `tedge-mapper-c8y`(cloud mapper) file system to create the supported operations file.

-In the existing solution, the thin-edge daemon interdependency was solved using a workaround by creating the `persistent session` with the broker when the `daemon is installed`.
-For example, when the tedge-agent is installed, it will create a session with the MQTT broker.
-So, when the tedge-agent is down the broker will buffer the messages and delivers once it comes up.

-The problem with the existing workaround is
-- The MQTT broker has to be up and running while installing the thin-edge components to create the session
-- If in case the init session fails, then thin-edge daemons have to be started in a strict order, else the first message will be lost. i.e tedge-agent has to be started before the tedge-mapper-c8y
-- Also, if the init session is done twice, then also the messages will be lost

 # Proposed solutions and their Pros and Cons

 ## Proposal 1: Use the `health check` mechanism